dishmint/dishmint/README.md

 Hey!
 I'm Fez.

 I work at Wolfram Alpha on linguistics and prompt engineering.
-At home I like to build tools, write programs and make art, some of which you can find within my repos.
+At home I like to build tools, write programs and make art.

 <div id="badges">